-The Oregon State University Libraries Special Collections & Archives Research Center, is located on the fifth floor of OSU’s Valley Library and is home to more than one-thousand archival collections, many of which focus on the history of science and technology in the twentieth century.
+The Oregon State University Libraries Special Collections & Archives Research Center, is located on the fifth floor of OSU’s Valley Library and is home to more than 1,200 archival collections, many of which focus on the history of science and technology in the twentieth century.

 The largest and most important of these collections is the Ava Helen and Linus Pauling Papers, donated by OSU alum Dr. Linus Pauling (1901-1994) in 1986 and consisting of over 500,000 items.
 The papers include Linus and Ava Helen’s manuscripts, correspondence, awards, research notebooks, personal libraries, photograph collections and much more.

 The Pauling Papers are described in a six-volume published catalog and are gradually being thematically digitized for consumption on the web.
 The major websites that we have published over the years are:

 - Linus Pauling and the Race for DNA (2003, re-released 2009)

 - Linus Pauling Awards, Honors and Medals (2004, re-released 2011)

 - Linus Pauling and the Nature of the Chemical Bond (2004, re-released 2008 )

 - It’s in the Blood: A Documentary History of Linus Pauling, Hemoglobin and Sickle Cell Anemia (2005, re-released 2008 )

 - Linus Pauling and the International Peace Movement (2007)

 - Special Events — a growing collection of digitized videos from a wide-variety of occasions.
 (Begun in 2008 )